vitessio/website/content/en/docs/22.0/reference/features/vindexes.md

 ## A Vindex maps column values to keyspace IDs

-A Vindex provides a way to map a column value to a `keyspace ID`.
-Since each shard in Vitess covers a range of `keyspace ID` values, this mapping can be used to identify which shard contains a row.
-A variety of vindexes are available to choose from with different trade-offs, and you can choose one that best suits your needs.
+A Vindex provides a way to map a column value to a [Keyspace ID](../../../concepts/keyspace-id.md).
+Since each shard in Vitess covers a range of `Keyspace ID` values, this mapping can be used to identify which shard contains a row.
+Vitess offers various vindexes, each with different trade-offs, allowing you to choose the one that best fits your needs.

 The Sharding Key is a concept that was introduced by NoSQL datastores.
 It is based on the fact that, in NoSQL databases, there is only one access path to the data, which is the Key.
 However, relational databases are more versatile with respect to the data stored and their relationships.
-So, sharding a database by only designating a single sharding key is often insufficient.
+Thus, relying on a single sharding key is often insufficient.

 If one were to draw an analogy, the indexes in a database would be the equivalent of the key in a NoSQL datastore, except that databases allow multiple indexes per table, and there are many types of indexes.
 Extending this analogy to a sharded database results in different types of cross-shard indexes.
 In Vitess, these are called Vindexes.